FOSS: A Self-Learned Doctor for Query Optimizer: Experiments

 \subsubsection{Training with Muti-Agents}

 To enhance the robustness of FOSS, we also incorporate a switch for multi-agents.
-FOSS can initialize $m$ agents with different strategies (e.g., different discount factors).
-In training mode, they individually interact with the real environment, generating execution latency data pool.
-These data are then integrated into a new execution buffer and employed to train the $\theta_{adv}$.
-Subsequently, they interact with the simulated environment to generate simulated experiences and concurrently update themselves.
-In inference mode, for a given query, $m$ agents independently generate candidate plans, utilize $\theta_{adv}$ to select the best plan, and the ultimately optimal plan is chosen from the $m$ best plans using $\theta_{adv}$.
+FOSS can initialize $m$ agents with different strategies (e.g., different discount factors and learning rates).
+In training mode, they interact with the real environment, obtaining execution result.
+These data are then integrated into the execution buffer and employed to train the AAM.
+Subsequently, they individually interact with the simulated environment to generate simulated experiences and concurrently update themselves.
+In inference mode, for a given query, $m$ agents independently generate candidate plans, utilize AAM to select the best plan, and the ultimately execution plan is chosen from the $m$ best plans using AAM.

 We deploy FOSS with 2 agents.
 It demonstrates better performance than FOSS with 1 agent (Table \ref{tab:maxtable}) and requires fewer epochs for convergence (Fig. \ref{fig:maxsteprun}).
-This can be attributed to the strategy of multi-agents, which not only enriches the diversity of training data for $\theta_{adv}$ but also generates a more diverse set of high-quality candidate plans.
+This can be attributed to the strategy of multi-agents, which not only enriches the diversity of training data for AAM but also generates a more diverse set of high-quality candidate plans.
 However, due to our serialization configuration, it incurs more training time than FOSS with 1 agent.
 If computational resources are ample, we recommend deploying FOSS with multi-agents in parallel.